 Stunning azure waters, long white beaches and palm trees swaying in the wind await anyone visiting the Kenyan coast.
 Along the southern coast, Mombasa is a bustling city with lots of culture and old buildings.
 Visit Malindi 120 km northeast of Mombasa to see the Pillar of Vasco da Gama to commemorate his visit in 1498, see the ruins of Mnarani in Kilifi and further up the coast see the Lamu Fort built by the Sultan of Pate in the early 1800s.
 The town of Watamu, 105 km north of Mombasa, is also highly recommended for its Marine Park, which is considered one of the top diving spots on the Kenyan coast.

 Each one of the towns you encounter as you travel up the coast is a melting pot of Muslim and Swahili culture and this is evident from the beautiful architecture.
 Small alleyways lined with merchants selling traditional Kenyan food as well as the spicier delicacies from the Muslim influence in the area.

 Inland from the coastal havens of Watamu and Mombasa, you’ll find the East and West Tsavo National Parks.
 These huge national parks have a huge diversity of birdlife, the Big Five and many other interesting animals.
-Close enough to visit for a day from the coast, many a beach holiday can be added to with a safari in these natural paradises.
+Close enough for a visit from the coast, many a beach holiday can be added to a safari in these natural paradises.

 Wild Frontiers is an African Travel Specialist and has been operating for over 25 years.
 We offer a range of customised Kenya trips.
 Email us on firstname.lastname@example.org to speak to a Safari Designer today!